mdayao/ramces/README.md

 ### Output

+There are two items that RAMCES outputs when using the `rank_markers.py` script:

+1. Marker ranking and scores (`--rank-path`)

+    The script will output a csv file that gives the scores (between 0 and 1) for each marker.
+The higher the score, the more confident RAMCES is that the marker is suitable for cell segmentation.
+The filename/path must be specified in the `--rank-path` argument.

+2. Weighted images (`--create-images`, `--output-weighted`, optional)

+    **NOTE: This functionality is not available yet.
+A future update of this repository will include this.**

+    If the `--create-images` flag is set, then the script will output images that combine the top ranked membrane markers, weighted by the scores given by RAMCES.
+The number of top ranked markers to use is given by the `--num-weighted` argument.
+The files are saved to the directory specified by the `--output-weighted` arugment.

 ### Demo on CODEX data

 [//]: # (instructions, expected output, expected run time for demo)

+#### Data

+A small demo dataset can be found in the `demo/` directory.
+There are 19 distinct proteins present in this dataset.

 ## Training your own models